-In a blender, add the kabocha squash, Asian pear, onion, ginger, garlic, soy sauce, sugar, gochugaru, and water.
+In a blender, add the kabocha squash, Asian pear, onion, ginger, garlic, soy sauce, salt, sugar, gochugaru, and water.
 Blend until smooth and set aside.

 When the cabbage leaves have wilted, rinse them under cold water to remove the salt.
 Take your time to go through the leaves to remove the excess salt hidden in the creases.
 Rinse one more time and using your hands, gently squeeze out excess water.
 Transfer the cabbage leaves to a large bowl.

 Add the kimchi sauce to the bowl along with the chopped scallions and mix very well to make sure all the leaves are evenly coated.

 Cover with plastic wrap and let sit at room temperature, away from direct sunlight, for 1 or 2 days.
 Give it a taste and if you are satisfied with it, transfer to a jar and refrigerate for up to 1 month.